PSZSPT: a joint Planck and SPT-SZ cluster catalog

-We follow the method of Sect.
+We followed the method from Sect.
 3.2 of~\cite{planckcosmo2014} (also described in Sect.
 3.2 of~\cite{PSZ1}, Sect.
-3.3 of~\cite{planckcosmo2016} and Sect.
-4.2 of~\cite{PSZ2}) to predict semi-analytically the completeness of the joint and individual surveys.
-We assume that the noise of the maps is Gaussian after filtering with the matched multi-filters.
-Thus, the completeness can be expressed as a {\sl erf} function of the cluster size $\theta_{500}$, the cluster flux $Y_{500}$, the detection threshold $q$ (set to 5 in this work) and the position on the sky (ra,dec).
+3.3 of~\cite{planckcosmo2016}, and Sect.
+4.2 of~\cite{PSZ2}) to predict the completeness of the joint and individual surveys semi-analytically.
+We assumed that the noise of the maps is Gaussian after filtering with the MMFs.
+Thus, the completeness can be expressed as an {\sl erf} function of the cluster size $\theta_{500}$, the cluster flux $Y_{500}$, the detection threshold $q$ (set to 5 in this work), and the position on the sky (ra,dec).
 We express the completeness as a function of redshift $z$ and mass $M_{500}$, adopting the $Y_{500}-M_{500}$ and $\theta_{500}-M_{500}$ relations from Eq.~7 and Eq.~9 in~\cite{planckcosmo2014}.
-We then integrate the result over the sky coverage of SPT-SZ.
+We then integrated the result over the sky coverage of SPT-SZ.

-The resulting completeness is shown in the left panel of Fig.~\ref{fig:completeness_and_counts} for the three catalogues: \Planck+SPT-SZ, \Planck, SPT-SZ.
-The completeness of the joint catalogue \Planck+SPT-SZ is driven by SPT-SZ at redshift $z>0.5$ and by \Planck\ at $z<0.1$.
+The resulting completeness is shown in the left panel of Fig.~\ref{fig:completeness_and_counts} for the three catalogs: \Planck+SPT-SZ, \Planck, and SPT-SZ.
+The completeness of the joint catalog \Planck+SPT-SZ is driven by SPT-SZ at redshift $z>0.5$ and by \Planck\ at $z<0.1$.
 This is expected because SPT-SZ has less instrumental noise and a better resolution than \Planck, leading to better efficiency at detecting high-z clusters.
-On the other hand, the SPT scanning strategy smoothes the large angular scales, which prevents the detection of very low-z clusters. \Planck, as a satellite, is not affected by this effect and can detect the low redshift clusters.
+On the other hand, the SPT filtering strategy smoothes the large angular scales, which prevents the detection of very low-z clusters. \Planck, as a satellite, is not affected by this effect and can detect the low redshift clusters.
 Both surveys contribute to the intermediate redshift range $0.1<z<0.5$.

-We expect the unidentified detections to populate mainly this specific range. $(1-b)$ is the "mass bias factor" which relates the true mass $M_{500}$ to the {\em XMM-Newton} like mass $M_{500,X}=(1-b)M_{500}$.
-The scaling laws from Eq.~7 and Eq.~9 in~\cite{planckcosmo2014} are based on {\em XMM-Newton} masses, and we decide to leave this parameter free in this left panel to aid comparison with other works.
+We expect the unidentified detections to mainly populate this specific range.
+We note that $(1-b)$ is the "mass bias factor," which relates the true mass $M_{500}$ to the {\em XMM-Newton}-like mass $M_{500,X}=(1-b)M_{500}$.
+The scaling laws from Eq.~7 and Eq.~9 in~\cite{planckcosmo2014} are based on {\em XMM-Newton} masses, and we decided to leave this parameter free in this left panel to aid comparison with other works.